julianhille/MuhammaraJS/README.md

 - Node < 11 and Electron < 11 removed the prebuilts
 - Renamed typo exported value from eTokenSeprator to eTokenSeparator

-This wont affect alot of you but still.
+This won't affect alot of you but still.

 # Installation